Best Andaman Tour Packages for Family

 Is Andaman a good destination for families with young children?

-Yes.
-The waters around Havelock and Neil Island are shallow near the shore with minimal current.
-There is no foreign visa requirement, flights are direct from major cities, and every water activity has a defined minimum age, so you know what your child can do before you arrive.
+Yes, Andaman is one of the most family-friendly destinations in India.
+The waters around Havelock and Neil Island are shallow near the shore with minimal current, making it safe for children to enjoy the beach without the risks associated with most coastal destinations.
+There is no foreign visa requirement, and flights are direct from major cities like Chennai, Kolkata, Delhi, and Bengaluru, keeping travel stress to a minimum.
+Every water activity has a defined minimum age, so you know exactly what your child can and cannot do before you arrive.
+The islands also have no language barrier, as Hindi and basic English are widely understood, which makes managing young children on the go significantly easier.

 What is the minimum age for scuba diving in Andaman?